 Natural Factor VIII

 Genetically engineered coagulation factors are proteins artificially generated in cultured animal cells, while the preparations produced from human blood plasma contain the original natural factor in concentrated form.
 Natural factor VIII is commonly known as 'wild-type'.
 Naturally obtained clotting factor is repeatedly purified, concentrated and filtered in multiple steps, and finally freeze-dried.
-The modern process is more gentle and therefore the factor concentrate maintains its natural composition.
+The modern and more gentle this workflow is for preparations made from blood plasma, the more the factor concentrate maintains its natural composition.
 Of particular importance here is the content of another protein substance essential for blood clotting, the so-called von Willebrand factor (vWF). vWF is found in the bloodstream and scans the blood vessels for injuries.
 In addition, it transports and stabilizes factor VIII.

 Researchers have found in recent years that factor preparations comprising a specific quantity of the combination of factor VIII and vWF – as present in the blood of healthy persons – have properties advantageous for haemophilia treatment.
-For example, the clotting factor is naturally stabilized by vWF, so additives such as albumin or sugar are not necessary.
+For example, the clotting factor is naturally stabilized by vWF, so additives such as albumin or sugar can be dispensed with.

 Inhibitor Haemophilia – a Serious Issue in Treatment

 As with all foreign proteins, therapy by introducing coagulation factors may lead to the formation of antibodies: the body's attempt to get rid of the substances perceived as “alien”.
 In haemophilia patients, these antibodies are known as “inhibitors” and cause the injected factor to become ineffective.
 This usually happens during the first three months of treatment and will affects up to 30% of patients with haemophilia A (it is much rarer in haemophilia B, only about 3%).